Are you good with numbers? Do you enjoy working with small businesses, putting things in order, and helping businesses understand their finances?

 Before we wrap up, let’s talk about one more thing: How to create and manage bookkeeping workflows.

 It’s one thing to learn bookkeeping, start a bookkeeping business, and find clients.
-But the long-term success of your business depends on one thing: your accounting workflow management.
+But the long-term success of your business depends on one thing: your bookkeeping workflow management.

 If you don’t manage your workflows well, work quality will suffer and things will start to slip through the cracks.
 When things slip through the cracks, your clients lose money and their trust in you.
 That spells doom for your bookkeeping business.